adambard/learnxinyminutes-docs/qml.html.markdown

----
+*--
-language: Qml
+language: QML
+filename: learnQml.qml
 contributors:
     - ["Savenkov Igor", "https://github.com/SavenkovIgor"]
-filename: learnQml.qml
----
+*--

 **QML** is a declarative language that allows user interfaces to be described in terms of their visual elements and how they interact with each other.